zearp/OptiHack/docs/OptiGuide/installation.md

 I'm not going to cover the first option because I personally have not used it.
 Guides to make a recovery based installer on [Windows](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html) and [Linux](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html).

 The main difference between the installers is that one will require a working internet connection and needs to download about 12GB of data.
 Since my internet connection sucks and I often do clean installs I prefer having a full installer.
-Both with work with the repo's EFI.
+Both will work with the repo's EFI.

-If you don't have a working macOS and also have no access to a real Mac to make the installer I suggest setting up a VM/KVM using one of the many one-click solutions.
+If you don't have a working macOS and also have no access to a real Mac to make the installer I suggest setting up a VM/KVM using one of the many solutions.
 You can have a working Catalina up and running within an hour.
 It might not be super fast but for the purpose of making an installer it works great.
+I ould suggest either [this](https://github.com/foxlet/macOS-Simple-KVM) or [this](https://github.com/kholia/OSX-KVM).
+The former is old but still works.

 ## Making the installer
 Now you have access to a working macOS we're going to download the macOS installer.
 You can use the App Store for it but you can also use a tool that doesn't require you to sign in with your Apple ID.
 I like to use [GibMacOS](https://github.com/corpnewt/gibMacOS) but there are other tools out there too.
 Once you got the macOS installer installed you should have a new application called ```Install macOS Monterey``` or whatever version you downloaded.
 We can now make the installer with the following steps: